-2. [1 mark] Fill the plastic jug roughly 80% full & place it on the lab jack.
+2. [1 mark] Fill the plastic jug roughly $\frac{3}{4}$ full & place it on the lab jack.
 Raise the jack until the aluminum cylinder (excluding the hook) is FULLY submerged but NOT touching the bottom.

-Record the apparent mass of the aluminum cylinder in water: $m_A^{AL} =$ .
+Record the apparent mass (in g) of the aluminum cylinder in water: $m_A^{AL} =$ .

 3. [1 mark] How much mass did the aluminum seem to "lose" in water?
-Show all work.
+Show ALL work.

-4. [3 marks] Calculate the mass of water displaced by the aluminum cylinder using the volume of the aluminum and the accepted density of water.
-Use percent difference to compare the mass of the displaced water to the mass "lost" by the aluminum cylinder.
-Why are they the same?
+4. [3 marks] Calculate the mass of water displaced by the aluminum cylinder using the accepted density of water & V{AL} .
+Compare the mass of the displaced water to the mass "lost" by the aluminum cylinder using percent difference.
+Comment.
+Why are the masses so similar?

 5. [1 mark] Remove the aluminum cylinder but leave a hook on the paperclip beneath the balance.
-Place a three-quarters full plastic jug of water on the balance and record the (initial) mass (below).
-Then, holding the aluminum cylinder (steady) by its hook, submerge it fully (excluding the hook) in the jug of water; hold it STEADY and record the new (final) mass:
+Place a roughly 3/4 full plastic jug of water on the balance and record the (initial) mass (in g).
+Then, holding the aluminum cylinder by its hook, submerge it fully (excluding the hook) in the jug of water; hold it STEADY and record the new (final) mass (in g):